Bimodular continuous attractor neural networks with static and moving stimuli

-There are also two external inputs $I_{1ext}$ and $I_{2ext}$ to the two modules respectively, which are set to be independent of each other.
+There are also two external inputs $I_{1ext}$ and $I_{2ext}$ to the two modules respectively.
 In this paper, both of the external stimuli are in Gaussian forms:

 $I_{01}$ and $I_{02}$ denote the magnitudes of external inputs respectively, and $x$ denote the positions of neurons.
-The central positions of inputs are denoted by $z_1$ and $z_2$, which can be constants, and can also be variables depending on moving velocities, e.g., $z = vt$.
+The central positions of inputs are denoted as $z_1$ and $z_2$ respectively, which are either static or moving.